Twometer/NeonRacer/src/README.md

 1. Clone the repository

 2. Run `gradlew` to build the gradle project.
-(Make sure it is running to completion.
-If the cmd window closes after half a second, you do not have java installed.)
+(Make sure it runs to completion.
+If the cmd window closes after a very short time, you probably don't have java installed.)

 3. Load gradle project into IntelliJ (**using File -> Open**)